Alternative formulation of the macroscopic field equations in a linear magneto-dielectric medium: Lagrangian field theory and spacetime setting: Lagrangian Density

+in which the kinetic and potential terms are explicitly quadratic corresponding to a conservative system with real eigenvalues.

+In Lagrangian field theory, the Lagrangian density is not unique.
+In order to determine whether a given Lagrangian density is viable, we must derive the Lagrange equations of motion and determine whether the results agree with physical reality.
+Specifically, it should not be asserted that the hypothesis, Eq.~(\ref{EQq4.12}), of our Lagrangian field theory is a priori wrong based on assumptions about the consequences before the theory is actually developed.
+Hundreds of years ago, it was wrong to assert that the hypothesis that parallel lines meet is manifestly false.
+Fortunately, non-Euclidian geometry managed to outlive its critics although several generations of its proponents expired before it was generally accepted.
+More recently, Einstein's theory of special relativity is a purely inductive theory that survived critics that advocated for `obvious' or `well-established' absolute simultaneity \cite{BIEhrenfestQuote}.

-in which the kinetic and potential terms are explicitly quadratic.
-We take Eq.~(\ref{EQh2.10}) as our starting point and apply Lagrangian field theory to systematically derive equations of motion for the macroscopic fields in an arbitrarily large, isotropic, homogenous block of a simple linear magneto-dielectric material.
+We take Eq.~(\ref{EQq4.12}) as our hypothesis and apply field theory to systematically derive equations of motion for macroscopic fields in an arbitrarily large simple linear magneto-dielectric medium.
+We develop a cohesive physical theory of field theory-based electrodynamics, spacetime, relativity, tensor theory, and conservation laws for a region of space in which the speed of light is $c/n$, rather than $c$.
+The new theory is demonstrated to be in agreement with the physical world as is required.

+In this work, the index convention for Greek letters is that they belong to $\{0,1,2,3\}$ and lower case Roman indices from the middle of the alphabet are in $\{1,2,3\}$.
+Cartesian coordinates $(x^1,x^2,x^3)$ correspond to $(x,y,z)$ as usual.
+The Einstein summation convention in which repeated indices on the same side of the equal sign are summed over is employed.